wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_chain_getFinalizedHead.md

 ---
-title: dot:chain_getFinalizedHead \[POST\]
+title: dot:chain_getFinalizedHead - Polkadot
-description: Get hash of the last finalized block in the canon chain.
+description: Example code for the dot:chain_getFinalizedHead json-rpc method. Сomplete guide on how to use dot:chain_getFinalizedHead json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters